modscripps/mmp_processing/README.md

 cal file.
 Shear probes are under "Af" by serial number.
 When a new sensor is calibrated, a new file should be created to store the calibration coefficients.

+On a new cruise, you will need to do some setup.
+First, make a directory for the cruise and move "cruise_init_mmp.m" into that directory.
+Set the range of drops for the cruise and run to set up the directory structure.
+Then, open the file database/cruises and add the new cruise and drop range.